-Make sure the jars and rings are clean and sterile (just put them in the dishwasher an hour before you start).
+Sterilize Jars: Make sure the jars and rings are clean and sterile (I sterilize them in the dishwasher an hour before starting).
 Make sure you have new, un-used lids, for a proper seal.

-Fill your jars with peaches as you slice them.
-You can fill them pretty full, and gently tap the bottle on the counter top to help them settle in the jars.
+Fill jars with peaches as you slice them.
+You can fill them pretty full, and gently tap the bottle on the counter top to help them settle inside.

 Add Simple Syrup: For light syrup, mix 2 cups of sugar with 6 cups of very hot water.
 (See syrup chart in the post, for variations).
 Stir well to dissolve the sugar.
-Pour some of the the simple syrup into each jar, leaving 1/2'' headspace at the top.
+Pour some of the simple syrup into each jar, leaving 1/2'' headspace at the top.
 Gently tap the jars to release any air bubbles.
-Fill with more syrup, if needed to cover the fruit, leaving 1/2'' space at the top of the jar.

 Wipe the sides and rims of the jars with a clean rag.
-Place a hot lid securely on top of each of the jars.
+Place a clean lid securely on top of each of the jars.
 Secure with the rings.

-Use jar lifters or tongs to gently place the jars in your hot water bath (or use the rack to lower them down, if it comes with one).
-Add more water to the waterbath, if needed, to cover the tops of the jars.
+Process in Waterbath: Use jar lifters or tongs to gently place the jars in your hot water bath (or use the rack to lower them down, if it comes with one).
+Add more water to the canner, if needed, to cover the tops of the jars.
 Cover with the lid and bring water back to a boil.
 Once boiling, process the jars for 25 minutes.

-Place a large towel or dishrag on your countertop.
+Remove and Rest: Place a large towel or dishrag on your countertop.
 After the 25 minutes is up, turn the burner off (if you have an electric flat top stove, gently move the pot off the burner) remove the lid and allow the jars to rest in the pot for 5 minutes.
 Then use tongs or jar lifters to move the jars onto the towel to rest.

-After an hour or two you can check the seals to make sure they all sealed properly before you store them.
+Check Seals: After a few hours you can check the seals to make sure they all sealed properly before you store them.
 When you press on the center of the lid it should be sealed down.
 If you hear or feel it pop back at all, then it didn't seal properly.
 Also make sure there is still liquid covering the peaches and that the peaches look like a nice bright color.
 If they didn't seal properly you can refrigerate them and enjoy within a few days, or reprocess in the water bath.

-Allow the jars to cool completely before storing them in a cool, dry place for 12-18 months (at best quality--they are often safe eating even longer after that).
+Store: Allow the jars to cool completely before storing them in a cool, dry place for 12-18 months (at best quality--they are often safe eating even longer after that).